The BPD statistically analyzes the energy performance and physical and operational characteristics of real commercial and residential buildings.

 Users can filter the dataset based on five parameter categories, which can be combined to narrow the display to specific records of interest.
 Your filtered dataset can also be saved, allowing you to retain the data you’ve been working with.

-- Building Systems: Data can be filtered by a variety of different building system types, including lighting, heating, heating fuel, cooling, window glass layers, window glass type, air flow control, wall insulation R-value, wall type and roof & ceiling.
+- Building Systems: Data can be filtered by a variety of different building system types, including lighting, heating, heating fuel, cooling, window glass layers, window glass type, air flow control, wall insulation R-value, wall type, and roof and ceiling.